p2-inc/keycloak-themes/README.md

 - For the underlying implementation, we use Sam Pullara's [mustache.java](https://github.com/spullara/mustache.java).

 #### Issues
-- In the future, there will be admin UI that will make this easier to use.
 - We get equivalent funcationlity to the methods like `linkExpirationFormatter(linkExpiration)` by using the library's lambda functionality, and using the mustache-y syntax `{{#linkExpirationFormatter}}{{linkExpiration}}{{/linkExpirationFormatter}}`, but there isn't complete coverage yet.
 - There is essentially no i18n at this point, so only the english templates work.